 - Take time to study the SME Governance Document.
 This information will be helpful because it provides important background information relating to SME membership and covers topics such as membership dues rates, instructions for completing and submitting membership applications, requirements for membership grades and details about how SME issues membership certificates, cards, pins, etc.

-- Get familiar with the Volunteer Leaders' Toolkit.
+- Get familiar with the Volunteer Leader Toolkit.
 There you will find an array of helpful tools and "must-know" information.

 - Call your chapter's membership consultant whenever you need additional assistance or further information.
 If you do not know who your membership consultant is or how to reach him/her, contact SME Customer Care at 800.733.4763 or e-mail firstname.lastname@example.org.

 - Be familiar with the many benefits SME offers its members.
-SME is the world's leading resource for both people and information to advance manufacturing knowledge.
-Learn about member benefits or order SME brochures from Customer Care.
+Learn about member benefits.

 - Practice and teach effective recruitment "etiquette" and tactics: